cferdinandi/atomic/README.md

 <hr>

 ### Want to learn how to write your own vanilla JS plugins?
-Check out ["The Vanilla JS Guidebook"](https://gomakethings.com/vanilla-js-guidebook/) and level-up as a web developer. 🚀
+Check out ["Vanilla JS Pocket Guide series"](https://gomakethings.com/guides/) and level-up as a web developer. 🚀

 <hr>